dhaval-d/bq_streaming_inserts/Readme.md

 <br />

 **Step 5:**
-Change Dockerfile CMD line(line 13) to point to your project and a BigQuery dataset.
+Change the Dockerfile CMD line(line 13) to point to your project and a BigQuery dataset.

 Then build a docker container by using following command.